Validation

 Name Description

-email Specifies that the value of the field must represent a valid email address.
+email Specifies that the value of this field must represent a valid email address.

-equals Specifies that the value of the field must be equivalent to value.
+equals Specifies that the value of this field must be equivalent to a value attribute.
+(See example below)

-integer Specifies that the value of the field must represent an integer value.
+integer Specifies that the value of this field must represent an integer value.

-length Specifies min and max bounds on the length, in characters, of the field's value.
+length Specifies min and max attributes as bounds on the length (in characters) of this field's value.
+(See example below)

-matches Specifies that the value of the field must be equivalent to the value of field.
+matches Specifies that the value of this field must be equivalent to the value of another field, named by the field attribute.
+(See example below)

-member_of Specifies that the value of the field must appear in the specified values array.
+member_of Specifies that the value of this field must appear in the specified values array.
+(See example below)

-no_leading_whitespace Specifies that the value of the field must not have any leading whitespace characters.
+no_leading_whitespace Specifies that the value of this field must not have any leading whitespace characters.

-no_trailing_whitespace Specifies that the value of the field must not have any trailing whitespace characters.
+no_trailing_whitespace Specifies that the value of this field must not have any trailing whitespace characters.

-not_equals Specifies that the value of the field must not be equivalent to value.
+not_equals Specifies that the value of this field must not be equivalent to the value attribute.

-not_matches Specifies that the value of the field must not be equivalent to the value of field.
+not_matches Specifies that the value of this field must not be equivalent the value of another field, named by the field attribute.

-not_member_of Specifies that the value of the field must not appear in the specified values array.
+not_member_of Specifies that the value of this field must not appear in the specified values array.

-numeric Specifies that the value of the field must represent a numeric (floating-point or integer) value.
+numeric Specifies that the value of this field must represent a numeric (floating-point or integer) value.

-regex Specifies that the value of the field must match a specified Javascript- and PCRE-compliant regular expression.
+regex Specifies that the value of this field must match a specified Javascript- and PCRE-compliant regular expression.
+(See example below)

-required Specifies that the field is a required field.
-If the field is not present in the HTTP request, validation will fail unless a default value has been specified for the field.
+required Specifies that this field is a required field.
+If this field is not present in the HTTP request, validation will fail unless a default value has been specified for the field.

-telephone Specifies that the value of the field must represent a valid telephone number.
+telephone Specifies that the value of this field must represent a valid US telephone number.

-uri Specifies that the value of the field must represent a valid Uniform Resource Identifier (URI).
+uri Specifies that the value of this field must represent a valid Uniform Resource Identifier (URI).

-username Specifies that the value of the field must be a valid username (lowercase letters, numbers, ., -, and _).
+username Specifies that the value of this field must be a valid username (lowercase letters, numbers, ., -, and _).

 Example - Equals: